bhoov/amtutorial/_docs/tutorial/energy_transformer.html.md

 Note that the `xhat` inputs above are all layer-normalized tokens.
 However, like other AMs, we restrict ourselves to using non-linearties that are gradients of a convex Lagrangian function.
-We will just show this in code, but our “special layernorm” is the same as the standard layer normalization *except* that we need our learnable `scale` parameter to be a scalar instead of a vector of shape `D`.
+Our “special layernorm” is the same as the standard layer normalization *except* that we need our learnable `scale` parameter to be a scalar instead of a vector of shape `D`.
+We will just show this in code below.

 ``` python
 class EnergyLayerNorm(eqx.Module):